robbchar/corefx/Breaking-Change-Rules.md

 ## Behavioral Changes

-### Platform Support Changes
+### Property, Field, Parameter and Return Values
 &#10003; **Allowed**
-* An operation previously not supported on a specific platform, is now supported
+* Increasing the range of accepted values for a property or parameter if the member _is not_ `virtual`

+* Returning a more derived type for a property, field, return or `out` value

 &#10007; **Disallowed**
-* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack

-### Parameters, Field, Property and Return Values
-&#10003; **Allowed**
-* Increasing the range of accepted values for a given property or parameter if the member _is not_ `virtual`

-* Returning a more derived type for a field, property, return or `out` value

-&#10007; **Disallowed**
-* Increasing the range of accepted values for a given property or parameter if the member _is_ `virtual`
+* Increasing the range of accepted values for a property or parameter if the member _is_ `virtual`
 > This is breaking because any overridden members will now not function correctly for the extended range of values.

-* _Increasing_ the range of values for a return or `out` value
-* _Decreasing_ the range of accepted values within a given parameter, such as change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
+* Decreasing the range of accepted values for a property or parameter, such as a change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
+* Increasing the range of output values for a property, field, return or `out` value

-* Changing a return value, such as the value returned from ToString
+* Changing a output value for a property, field, return or 'out' value, such as the value returned from `ToString`
 > If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking.

+* Changing the default value for a property, field or parameter (either via an overload or default value)

+* Changing the value of an enum member

 * Changing the precision of a numerical return value

-### Property/Field Changes
-&#10003; **Allowed**
-* Returning a more derived type for a field or property

-&#10007; **Disallowed**
-* Changing the value of a public or protected field
-* Changing the default value for a property
-* Changing the value of an enum member

 ### Exceptions
 * Throwing a new exception.
 However, it is not breaking when: